-9.1 The Council's Whistleblowing Policy is part of the Constitution which is available on the Council's website.
+- 9.1 The Council's Whistleblowing Policy is part of the Constitution which is available on the Council's website.
 The Council also has an Anti-Fraud and Anti-Corruption Strategy which supports the culture of honesty and opposing fraud and corruption.
-This strategy was last reviewed May 2019.
+This strategy was last reviewed in 2019. - 9.2 There has been an increased risk of fraud during 2020/21 due to Covid support grants for businesses.
+Checks have been put in place to check any fraudulent business transactions and regular updates and awareness bulletins received from the National Anti-Fraud Network.